 The other precipitating factor for addiction is quantity.
 As a user continues to abuse opioids, they develop a tolerance, meaning they have to keep increasing the dosage to achieve the same high.

 When the brain becomes inured to opioids, it stops releasing the same amount of dopamine.
 This also applies to chronic pain.
 If the pain level remains severe for longer than expected, then the regular dosage no longer has the same effect after regular use.
 Many chronic pain sufferers have to increase the dosage to get relief.
-After a while, they may keep using so as to avoid pain and the symptoms of withdrawal.
+After a while, they may keep using to avoid pain and the symptoms of withdrawal.

 - Compulsive behavior — lying, stealing, and exhausting financial resources to get more of the drug.

 - Marked changes in mood and behavior — depression and anxiety; lack of interest in work, family, friends; change in appetite and appearance; slurred speech.

 When an opioid abuser becomes addicted, most of their activities center around getting the next fix.

 Effects of Opioid Use

 Opioids have short-term and long-term effects.
 Like any drug, opioids have side effects besides their intended use as painkillers.